mattamabeli/drunken-ironman/_posts/2014-03-22-Drunken-Ironman.markdown

 ---

 When I first created this blog over a year ago, I wanted something quick, dirty, and free (QDAF).
 So Jekyll hosted on GitHub with the shell of bootstrap it was.
+In my rush, I hastenly clicked create random repository name on Github which landed me with drunken-ironman.
+I rolled with it because I was in a rush, but since then creating random repository names or codenames for my repositories has kind of become my thing.

-And since that first year this blog went on to become one of the top 150 sites in the country.
+Since that first year of this blog, it went on to become one of the top 150 sites in the country.
 Well...not exactly.
 What actually happened is I posted a few times and never touched this thing again.
 I'll admit, not a great start.
 But then something happened.
 Something that I promised myself would never happen again.
 I forked this blogs repository from Github after seeing a post about how to make sprites in css that I wanted to try out.
 After I created my sprite I kept messing around until I hooked myself into revamping mattsheehan.

 The revamping started with creating a css grid framework, which the beginnings of are used on this site and will soon be an independent repository on Github.
 I wanted something like bootstrap or any of the other hundreds of grid frameworks but without all the weight.
 Something light, portable, can be built from as a starting point for other sites.
 The framework's no where near where I want it to be, but it's a better start than before.